Backflow Preventers vs Check Valves: What Is The Difference?

 Need Sump Pump Help?
 Call Our Nationwide Team At (888) 831-2879!

-Backflow preventers and check valves are similar pieces of plumbing equipment that seem to do the same thing – but there are actually a few key differences!
-In this article we will compare backflow preventers vs check valves to see which is the right option for your project.
+Check valve vs backflow preventer!
+They’re similar pieces of plumbing equipment that seem to do the same thing – but there are a few key differences!
+We will compare them in this article to see the right option for your project.

 Backflow preventers and check valves serve a similar purpose – any may seem like the same thing – but there are a few key differences to know about before installing a new valve.
 Both kinds of valves have the same end goal – to prevent backflow in a pipe and keep water moving in one direction.